awtkns/awtkns/content/articles/dicom-networking-python.md

 ## Preforming a C-Echo

-This article and all future articles will be using pynetdicom (1.5.1).
-Future articles will also be using pydicom (1.4.1).
+This article and all future articles will be using *pynetdicom* and  *pydicom*.
 Pynetdicom handles the low level networking implementation whilst pydiom will allow us to read, write, query DICOM files.

 First we are going to create some helper classes.

  ```python